Department: Pathobiology and Population Sciences

 Guthrie, A.J., Stevens, K.B., Bosman, P.P.
 (1999) The circumstances surrounding the outbreak and spread of equine influenza in South Africa.
 Rev. Sci.
 Tech.
 18: 179-185.

 Within the broader role of Lecturer, she undertakes and develops didactic and rotational teaching for the RVC's BVetMed, BioVetSci, BVN and MVetMed courses, as well as the taught MSc degrees in Veterinary Epidemiology, One Health, and Wild Animal Health / Wild Animal Biology, and the distance learning MSc in Veterinary Epidemiology and Public Health.
-Undergraduate teaching focuses specifically on basic data management, simple data analysis techniques and data visualisation, together with research skills such as scientific report writing.
-Postgraduate teaching focuses on advanced data management, advanced statistical analysis and spatial analysis.
-Kim has received several commendations for her teaching (e.g. Memo of Teaching Excellence).
+Undergraduate teaching focuses specifically on basic data management, simple statistics, together with research skills such as scientific report writing and study design.
+Postgraduate teaching focuses on advanced data management (relational databases), advanced statistical techniques and spatial analysis.
+Kim has twice been awarded the RVC Memo for Teaching Excellence (2012 and 2017).

 As part of her personal development in higher eduaction teaching and learning Kim completed the Postgraduate Certificate in Academic Practice (PGCAP) from King’s College London (2010-2011) and was awarded the King’s College London Higher Education Research Network Prize for the research project she undertook during that time.
-She is also currently completing the Coursera Specialization: Learning How to Learn (a course that covers learning techniques used by experts for the mastery of a subject, and best practices shown by research to be most effective in helping to master tough subjects).
-As a result of what she has learnt on this course, and the fact that traditional lecturing has been shown to be frequently out of tune with how we learn best - short, focused 'soundbites' of information more naturally hold our attention than traditional lectures (see Why Virtual Classes can Be Better than Real Ones) - Kim is currently focused on the design and development of a range of effective e-learning materials, both for the wider scientific audience, and to complement the courses she teaches in-house.
+Kim is currently designing and developing of a range of effective e-learning materials, both for the wider scientific audience, and to complement the courses she teaches in-house.